Thomas Christiansen

 Thomas Christiansen Tarín (Note: /da/, /es/.) (born 11 March 1973) is a football manager and former player who played as a striker.
 He is the current manager of the Panama national team.

 He played for a number of clubs in Denmark, Spain and Germany in a 15-year professional career, being crowned top scorer of the 2002–03 Bundesliga while with Bochum.
-Born in Denmark, he represented the Spain national team, earning two caps in 1993.
+Born in Denmark, he represented the Spanish national team, earning two caps in 1993.

 In 2013, Christiansen started working as a manager.
 He led Panama at two CONCACAF Gold Cups, finishing as runners-up in 2023.

 Playing career

 Early years

 Born in Hadsund in Denmark to a Spanish mother, Christiansen was raised in Copenhagen.
 He started playing football aged nine in Avedøre, then spent one year at Brøndby before moving on to Hvidovre.

 Christiansen trained with the youth team of Real Madrid, but when his mother forbade him to join the club, he moved to B.93.
 In May 1991, he scored six goals in a youth team match against KB, and went back to Spain to train with defending La Liga champions Barcelona.